 The Greenhouse Lab

-The electrical power to operate the labs ventilation, circulating pumps and lighting systems comes from an array of solar panels.
-During sunny days excess power, not needed in the lab, is stored in a battery bank to operate an active hot air solar furnace for the house and provide limited amount of power for afterhours lighting.
+The electrical power to operate the lab’s ventilation, circulating pumps, and lighting systems comes from an array of solar panels.
+During sunny days, excess power that’s not needed in the lab is stored in a battery bank to operate an active hot-air solar furnace for the house and provide a limited amount of power for after-hours lighting.

-One of the principal objectives of the SRL is to reach a level of complete heating independence down to -25F below zero.
-While inside temperatures would hardly be balmy in the greenhouse, plants would still be safe from freezing.
-Work still needs to be done in this area as during the winter of 2013, before the greenhouse was in full operation, the internal air temperature dropped to 34F when the outside temperature plummeted to -16F.
+One of the principal objectives of the SRL is to reach a level of complete heating independence down to -25°F. While inside temperatures would hardly be balmy in the greenhouse, plants would still be safe from freezing.
+Work still needs to be done in this area, as during the winter of 2013, before the greenhouse was in full operation, the internal air temperature dropped to 34°F when the outside temperature plummeted to -16°F.

-At the lab we are currently testing a simple low cost hot water collector to boost the amount of passive solar energy that’s being stored in the 300 gallon theromass water tanks.
-Instead of using rigid copper pipe in the collector we are incorporating cross-linked polyethylene tubing, commonly called PEX or XLPE which is used frequently in domestic home water systems.
+At the lab, we are currently testing a simple, low-cost hot water collector to boost the amount of passive solar energy that’s being stored in the 300-gallon thermomass water tanks.
+Instead of using rigid copper pipe in the collector, we are incorporating cross-linked polyethylene tubing, commonly called PEX or XLPE, which is used frequently in domestic home water systems.

-The advantage of using PEX is greatly reduced cost, as much as 75%, over the use of copper.
-Working with PEX is much less labor intensive than working with copper and should the system ever freeze, copper will rupture whereas PEX is much less vulnerable.
+The advantage of using PEX is greatly reduced cost, as much as 75 percent, over the use of copper.
+Working with PEX is much less labor intensive than working with copper, and should the system ever freeze, copper will rupture whereas PEX is much less vulnerable.
 On the downside, PEX does not as effectively transfer heat from the sun into the water that is circulating through the system as does copper.
-When exposed to sunlight PEX piping can degrade.
+When exposed to sunlight, PEX piping can degrade.
 Exposure to ultraviolet (UV) light in sunlight causes the internal molecular structure of PEX to break down.
-To counteract this effect the UV is being filtered out in our collectors before coming into contact with the tubing.
+To counteract this effect, the UV is being filtered out in our collectors before coming into contact with the tubing.

-The PEX hot water collector is basically a loop of continuous tubing, perhaps a hundred feet long, snaking through a long shallow rectangular box painted black and covered with a sheet of polycarbonate.
-The PEX is connected to a low speed 200 GPH pump submerged in the theromass storage water tank.
-As the water circulates through the loops it’s heated by the sun.
+The PEX hot water collector is basically a loop of continuous tubing, perhaps 100 feet long, snaking through a long, shallow, rectangular box painted black and covered with a sheet of polycarbonate.
+The PEX is connected to a low-speed 200 GPH pump submerged in the thermomass storage water tank.
+As the water circulates through the loops, it’s heated by the sun.
 The pump is controlled by a thermostatic sensor located in the solar collector.
-The end result is the water in the tank stores the additional heat that in turn is released back into the greenhouse as needed.
+The end result is that the water in the tank stores the additional heat that, in turn, is released back into the greenhouse as needed.

 PEX Tubing Solar Collectors Test

-It was decided that a full scale test of the collector would be conducted in the winter of 2014-15.
-For the purpose of this test two of the four theromass storage tanks in the greenhouse were selected.
-Tank (A) would act as the control for the test.
-It would only receive its heat by passive solar collection from sunlight passing into the greenhouse alone, whereas tank (B) would be heated by passive solar energy, as tank (A), in combination with PEX solar collector.
+It was decided that a full-scale test of the collector would be conducted in the winter of 2014-15.
+For the purpose of this test, 2 of the 4 thermomass storage tanks in the greenhouse were selected.
+Tank A would act as the control for the test.
+It would only receive its heat by passive solar collection from sunlight passing into the greenhouse alone, whereas tank B would be heated both by passive solar energy (like tank A) and by the PEX solar collector.

-In November, 2014 the PEX solar panel added 523,168 BTU’s (British Thermal Units) to the test tank (B).
-This energy was released back into the greenhouse in the form of radiant heat.
+In November 2014, the PEX solar panel added 523,168 BTU’s (British Thermal Units) to test tank B. This energy was released back into the greenhouse in the form of radiant heat.

-During the month there were 6 days of fully overcast skies and the PEX collector was inoperable during this period.
-Without the sun to power the collector or provide passive heating to the theromass heat storage test tank (B) the temperature dropped for a daily low on November 10th of 73.9 F to 62.6 F by November 13th.
-The control test tank (A) dropped from 62.6 F to 60.2 F over the same period.
-With nighttime outside air temperatures at -2.9 F the greenhouse temperature at the ground level dropped from 54.7 F to 39.7 F.
+During the month, there were 6 days of fully overcast skies, and the PEX collector was inoperable during this period.
+Without the sun to power the collector or provide passive heating to the thermomass heat storage test tank B, the temperature dropped from a daily low on November 10, 2014, of 73.9°F to 62.6°F by November 13.
+The temperature of control test tank A dropped from 62.6°F to 60.2°F over the same period.
+With nighttime outside air temperatures at -2.9°F, the greenhouse temperature at the ground level dropped from 54.7°F to 39.7°F.

-In the calculation of the energy used in the operation of the active solar collector inside the greenhouse during the November Collector Test Alpha the International Standard SI unit of energy is the joule and was used for this purpose.
-However, as the recording instrumentation within the greenhouse is only able report energy consumption in wattage it became necessary to collect the data in wattage before converting it into joules.
-One kilowatt hour is equal to 3.6 megajoules which is the amount of energy if work is done at an average rate of one thousand watts for one hour.
+In the calculation of the energy used in the operation of the active solar collector inside the greenhouse during the November Collector Test Alpha, the International Standard SI unit of energy is the joule and was used for this purpose.
+However, as the recording instrumentation within the greenhouse is only able report energy consumption in wattage, it became necessary to collect the data in wattage before converting it into joules.
+One kilowatt hour is equal to 3.6 megajoules, which is the amount of energy if work is done at an average rate of 1,000 watts for 1 hour.
 This is reflected in the formula below:

 kW . h=(3600s) [kW]=3600 [s] [ks/s] = 3600kJ=3.6MJ

-On the last two days of December the outside temperature bottomed out at -12.9 F on 12/30/14 and -15.0 F on 12/31/14 under gray, sunless skies.
-The inside temperature of the greenhouse under these harsh condition dropped dangerously close to freezing with an overnight low of 32.6 F.
+On the last 2 days of December 2014, the outside temperature bottomed out at -12.9°F on December 30 and at -15.0°F on December 31 under gray, sunless skies.
+The inside temperature of the greenhouse under these harsh condition dropped dangerously close to freezing with an overnight low of 32.6°F.

 Conclusion of Test Alpha

-While the PEX solar collector that was under observation collected more than one million BTU’s during the two full months of Collector Test Alpha, even with the help of a second PEX collector, this was not enough additional energy to protect the greenhouse from freezing should the nighttime temperatures drop below -15 F if combined with continuous gray, overcast skies for two days or longer.
+While the PEX solar collector that was under observation collected more than 1 million BTUs during the 2 full months of Collector Test Alpha, even with the help of a second PEX collector this was not enough additional energy to protect the greenhouse from freezing when faced with a combination of nighttime temperatures below -15°F and continuous gray, overcast skies for 2 days or longer.

-The long term goal is to have the greenhouse be able to maintain inside nighttime temperatures no lower than 40 F with outside night time temperatures reaching the -25 F range combined with two days of overcast, sunless skies.
+The long-term goal is to have the greenhouse be able to maintain inside nighttime temperatures no lower than 40°F when outside nighttime temperatures reach the -25°F range combined with 2 days of overcast, sunless skies.
 It’s clear that modification will need to be made in future tests if the overall objective is to be reached.

-2 ½ million Btu’s is a significant amount of energy at a very low overall cost.
-It’s estimated that the power to run the pump during the 161 days of the research project has a cost of about $1.60, or 16,564 Btu’s for each penny spent.
-The average daily Btu’s generated by the collector was 17,225.1
+2.6 million BTUs is a significant amount of energy, and it was produced at a very low overall cost.
+It’s estimated that the power to run the pump during the 161 days of the research project cost about $1.60, meaning that 16,564 BTUs were generated for each penny spent.
+The average daily BTUs generated by the collector was 17,225.1

-For those of you that are number freaks like me, I would be glad to send you a pdf file with the data.
-Just drop me an email.
+For those of you who are number freaks like me, I would be glad to send you a PDF file with the data.
+Just drop me an e-mail at: